Mothrol/Machine-learning/README.md

 #Machine-learning
-Those are some of exercises I've done on machine learning course (written using libriaries such us numpy, matplotlib, pandas and sklearn)
+Written using libriaries such us numpy, matplotlib, pandas and sklearn